 AN AMBITIOUS DESIGN

-The CMC Lancia D50 Ascari #25, 1955 GP Monaco and the CMC Lancia D50 1954-1955 gives us a chance to marvel at the engineering and construction on this rare and exciting machine.
-The precision metal miniature is manually assembled from a mind boggling 1,598 parts.
+The CMC Lancia D50 Ascari #25, 1955 GP Monaco, and the CMC Lancia D50 1954-1955 gives us a chance to marvel at the engineering and construction on this rare and exciting machine.
+The precision metal miniature is manually assembled from a mind-boggling 1,598 parts.
 The car uses real leather, wood, rubber, aluminum and stainless steel which gives it a realistic look.
 The compact cockpit is equipped with dials and gauges, a wood simulated steering wheel, and a genuine leather upholstered driver’s seat.
-The engine hood unlocks and detaches to reveal the off center positioning of the front engine and a beautiful display of pipes and cabling.
+The engine hood unlocks and detaches to reveal the off-center positioning of the front engine and a beautiful display of pipes and cabling.
 Almost all of the suspension and steering is made of metal as well as the exhaust pipes and radiator grille.
 The fuel and oil cooling systems are an exact replica of the original.
 The detachable wheels are perfect with hand-laced stainless steel spokes and nipples on the alloy rims.
 It’s simply among the prettiest automobiles we’ve encountered––the sort of car you can lose track of time peering through vents, lifting away the engine hood, and even turning upside down just to soak in the otherworldly craftsmanship and bespoke engineering.
-Check out the cars here and here.